Nicolas4JC/ranking_system/README.md

+Score ranking system
+-
-This is a score ranking system of Vladimir State University
+This is a score ranking system of Vladimir State University.